School grant scheme

 o The school/6th Form have identified and are responding to a need of target pupils

 o there is a planned project to engage target pupils in the equipments/training outcomes use within this academic year and towards neaco goals

 o The project enables neaco data gathering and reporting to take place

 o The training/equipment is integral to the project and will be used beyond the project lifetime to support progression to higher education

 All successful applications will be required to submit participant data and an evaluation report within four weeks of completing the delivery of their project.

 All successful projects must be completed no later than Friday 28 June 2019.

 Restrictions on funding

-Schools and VI Forms cannot apply solely to cover transportation, subsistence or resources (ie stationery) for target pupils to participate in an existing higher education activity or Higher Education Institution Open Day – schools should speak to their local partner Higher Education Institution and/or Higher Education Champion for this funding.
+Schools and 6th Forms cannot apply solely to cover transportation, subsistence or resources (ie stationery) for target pupils to participate in an existing higher education activity or Higher Education Institution Open Day – schools should speak to their local partner Higher Education Institution and/or Higher Education Champion for this funding.

 Finance, reporting and evaluation